amizeranschi/bcbio-nextgen-ui/README.md

 └── yaml_to_table.py <br />

-To run an anallysis it is required to configure the yaml configuration file infos.yaml.
+To run an analysis it is required to set up a yaml configuration file.
+See e.g. main.yaml.

 ### ***** CONFIGURATION OPTIONS *****